seanohare98/msu-migration/README.md

 # msu-migration
-built for MSU IT to assist with the Summer17 Campus Migration Project ->  www.msumigration.info
+built to assist MSU IT with their Summer '18 Migration Project ->  www.msumigration.info